Was Bonhoeffer right about divine grace being costly?

 How true.
 It can be very easy to talk about living by the principles of the Kingdom.
 However, every pagan who has observed Christians closely knows that the way we live is not always what Jesus outlined in His Sermon on the Mount.

-In the message given in Luke 6 (which Matthew also records), Jesus talks about the ideal Christian life; a life profoundly different in both motivation and lived-outness of the natural man's life.
+In the message recorded in Luke 6 (which Matthew also records), Jesus talks about the ideal Christian life; a life profoundly different in both motivation and lived-outness of the natural man's life.

 Living by the Sermon on the Mount principles is not something that just happens.
 It's not always easy to love our enemies, to do good things to those who hate us, to bless those who curse us, to not judge nor condemn, and to forgive.
 Such a high degree of Christ-likeness can only grow out of a clean heart, a sanctified heart.
 And even then, we have to conscientiously discipline ourselves under the guidance of the Holy Spirit.

-During our furlough after our first term of missionary service in Italy, I noticed that discipleship had become a fashionable spiritual words for North Americans.
+During our home assignment time after our first term of missionary service in Italy, I noticed that discipleship had become a fashionable spiritual words for North Americans.
 At that point in time, it seemed like everybody was either taking a course in discipleship or else teaching one.

 Actually, discipleship is a good way of summing up the lifestyle Jesus calls us to accept in His Sermon on the Mount.
 The fact that discipleship is now being highly emphasized doesn't mean, of course, that a way has been discovered to streamline the discipling process.

 While pastoring in Uvalde, TX, I would occasionally browse through the library of the junior college on the edge of town.
 One day, I found German martyr Dietrich Bonhoeffer's book The Cost of Discipleship.
 In the opening pages Bonhoeffer writes against believing in a cheap grace.
 Grace is costly, he argues, and therefore, so is discipleship.
 What an effect that book had on me!